digitoimistodude/air-helper/README.md

 Air helper adds few additional helpers to work with image lazyloading, but requires also support from the theme in use.
 In there, there needs to be [js](https://github.com/digitoimistodude/air-light/blob/master/js/src/lazyload.js) and [style](https://github.com/digitoimistodude/air-light/blob/master/sass/features/_lazyload.scss) files.

 If plugin is activated after images have been already uploaded, regenerate the thumbnails to get 20x20px image for preview purposes.
-Regerenation can be done using WP-CLI ep media regenerate or Regenerate Thumbnails plugin.
+Regerenation can be done using WP-CLI media regenerate or Regenerate Thumbnails plugin.

 Refer to [functions](#image-lazyloading) to find out how to use image lazyloading.

 ### Disabled views

-In most of the client projects there's no need for some views that WordPress created automatically.
-Insted of caring about those, show 404 page instead.
+In most of the client projects there's no need for some views that WordPress creates automatically.
+Insted of caring about those, show 404 page.

 Currently disabled views are:
 - archives: tag, category, date, author